Basia: 1985–1999: Solo career

 The second album, London Warsaw New York, recorded in 1989 and released in early 1990, was promoted by the popular singles "Baby You're Mine" and "Cruising for Bruising".
 The latter peaked in the top 40 on both US and Canadian singles chart.
 The album also included the cover of Stevie Wonder-penned track "Until You Come Back to Me", a minor hit on the Adult Contemporary chart.
-London Warsaw New York was another commercial success, selling in over two million units worldwide including more than one million in the US, earning Basia her second American platinum certification.
+London Warsaw New York was another commercial success, selling more than two million units worldwide including more than one million in the US, earning Basia her second American platinum certification.
 It also became Billboards Contemporary Jazz Album of 1990.
 The album was a strong seller in Japan which at that point had become Basia's number two market.
 The LP was supported by an extensive tour spanning the US, Europe, and Japan.
 Seeing Basia's success, her label released Brave New Hope, a compilation consisting of remixes and rare tracks.
 Her third studio album, The Sweetest Illusion, was released in spring 1994.
 Mixed by David Bascombe, the project marked the end of a ten-year working relationship with mixmaster Phil Harding.
 The Sweetest Illusion included a number-one hit on the Billboard Dance Club Songs chart, "Drunk on Love", and the moderately successful song "Third Time Lucky".
 Although less successful than Basia's two previous albums, it reached the top 40 on the US charts and received gold certification from the RIAA for selling over half a million copies.
 In Japan it peaked in the top 10, receiving a platinum sales award, her greatest achievement there.
 To support The Sweetest Illusion, Basia again embarked on a long tour in the US, Japan and Europe.
 On the tour, she played her first ever solo concerts in Poland.
 She recorded a 16-song live album, Basia on Broadway during the New York City leg of that tour.